-TRIACs are bidirectional devices hence they can easily conduct A.C waveforms whereas the MOSFETs are basically unidirectional devices and this is the reason they are mostly used for switching D.C loads.[5]
-Hence the SSRs manufactured also comes with two kinds of switching outputs, they are:
+TRIACs are bidirectional devices hence they can easily can be prevented.
+This is done by restricting the rate of conduct A.C waveforms whereas the MOSFETs are rise in voltage (dV/dt) across the thyristor to a value which basically unidirectional devices and this is the reason they will not trigger it.
+[8] are mostly used for switching D.C loads.[5]
+Hence the SSRs manufactured also comes with two kinds of Some snubber circuits have a diode used to connect in switching outputs, they are: